pnp/cli-microsoft365/docs/docs/cmd/yammer/yammer-search.md

 ## Examples

-Returns the search result summary for the query `community`
+Returns the search result for the query `community`

 ```sh
 m365 yammer search --search "community"